Negative equity is a common term used in mortgages, but it's also something to consider and be aware of when it comes to car finance.

 The balloon payment sum is calculated by the dealer and is the figure they believe the car will be worth due to depreciation when your contract ends.
 In the meantime, you make monthly repayments to cover the cost of the difference between the balloon payment and the cost of the car when you originally buy.

-You will make smaller monthly repayments because you don't pay for the balloon until the end; this means you're likely to spend a longer period of time in a negative equity position because you aren't paying off as much in as quick a time as you perhaps would on a hire purchase agreement.
+You will make smaller monthly repayments because you don't pay for the balloon until the end; this means you're likely to spend a longer period of time in a negative equity position because you aren't paying off as much in as quick a time as you perhaps would on a Hire Purchase (HP) agreement.

 Once you reach the end of your PCP, you should be in a positive equity position.

 In the likely event that you are in a negative equity position (the car is worth less than the balloon), you will be free to hand the car back to the lender with no extra charges, providing the car is still in a good condition and you haven't exceeded any mileage limits.

 You write off your car or it gets stolen

 - Your car insurance would cover the market value of your car, but in a negative equity position, it would mean you have to fork out the extra to cover the costs.
 GAP insurance is a good extra to purchase when you buy a new car as this would pay the additional costs if this situation ever were to happen.